abdul-ak413/wordpress-demo/README.md

 sudo systemctl enable docker

-__Add your 'user' to the docker group:__
+__Add the Ubuntu 'user' to the docker group:__

 sudo usermod -aG docker $USER

-__Log out and log back in so that your group membership is re-evaluated and that docker is up and running__
+__Log out and log back in so that the group membership is re-evaluated.
+Run the docker command below with sudo to verify docker is up and running__

 docker run hello-world

-__Make sure that 'disabled_plugins' is commented out in your config.toml file:__
+__Make sure that 'disabled_plugins' is commented out in the config.toml file:__

 sudo sed -i 's/disabled_plugins/#disabled_plugins/' /etc/containerd/config.toml